mwage/DarkRift2_Boilerplate/README.md

 Ignore the warning, it just reminds you that the connection path is set to default ("mongodb://localhost:27017").

 With that the setup should complete.
 Install MongoDB if you don't have it and run mongod.exe.
-Run the DarkRift.Server.Console.exe and run the Launcher in your Unity scene and you should be able to Register/Login/Logout.
+Run the DarkRift.Server.Console.exe and run the Launcher in your Unity scene.